Compliance

 In case of a breach, non-compliance can result in significant reputational damage for an organization.
 This can lead to a loss of customer trust, negative publicity, and decreased business opportunities.
 For example, a data breach that compromises sensitive customer data can damage an organization's reputation and lead to customers taking their business elsewhere.
 This can have long-term negative effects on the organization's bottom line.

-Consequences of non-compliance with information security laws and regulations
+Consequences of non-compliance

 As the saying goes, “An ounce of prevention is worth a pound of cure.”
 And as you can see, in the world of information security, this couldn’t be truer.
 Check out these five examples of what can happen when companies fail to take proactive measures to protect their data.